-WS101 Introduction to Women's Studies: Women in American Society 3 class hrs/wk, 3 cr.
+WS101 Introduction to Women's Studies: Women in American Society

 Introduces the sociology of women in American society throughout the life cycle.
 Focuses on the search for identity and positive, meaningful relationships as well as theories of gender role socialization and covers the new scholarship concerning women in western civilization, their history and alterative futures.
 F